-The National People's Congress adopted the Patent Law in 1984, which was subsequently amended in 1992, 2000 and 2008.
+The National People's Congress adopted the Patent Law in 1984, which was subsequently amended in 1992, 2000, 2008 and 2020.
 The purpose of the Patent Law is to protect lawful interests of patent holders, encourage invention, foster applications of invention, enhance innovative capabilities and promote the development of science and technology.
 To be patentable, invention or utility models must meet three conditions: novelty, inventiveness and practical applicability.
 Patents cannot be granted for scientific discoveries, rules and methods for intellectual activities, methods used to diagnose or treat diseases, animal and plant breeds, substances obtained by means of nuclear transformation or a design which has major marking effect on the patterns or colors of graphic print products or a combination of both patterns and colors.
-The Patent Office under the State Intellectual Property Office (now incorporated into the State Administration for Market Regulation) is responsible for administering patents in the PRC.
-A patent is valid for a term of 20 years in the case of an invention and a term of ten years in the case of utility models and designs, each starting from application date.
+The Administrative Department for Patent under the State Council is responsible for administering patents in the PRC.
+A patent is valid for a term of 20 years in the case of an invention and a term of ten and 15 years in the case of tuility models and designs respectively, each starting from the application date.
 A third-party user must obtain consent or a proper license from the patent owner to use the patent.
 Otherwise, the use constitutes an infringement of patent rights.